Think This Improvement Area is Right for Your Lake?

 In their natural state, shorelands can be remarkably resilient and self-sustaining.
 However, this area is sensitive to excessive use and common human activities.
 Careful considerations are therefore needed to balance human recreation with lake conservation.

 Shorelands provide a number of important functions to nature and wildlife as well as to humans and their property.
-You can click through the below to learn more about just some of these various functions.
+You can click through the menus below to learn more about just some of these various functions.

 In addition to the above, natural shorelands also:

-- Protect lakes’ water quality
+- Protect lake water quality

 - Reduce noise and dust

-- Help prevent flooding
+- Help prevent flooding of your property

 - Reduce the amount of time and money spent on property maintenance

-- Provide privacy and screening against social crowding
+- Provide privacy

 The Blue Lakes Program has put together resources on how property owners can ensure their shorelands are healthy and intact.
 You can launch this guide below!